c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

     $7be0 - $7ccf: Player Code (3/3)
     $fcd0 - $fff0: Text Scroll Easter Egg Compressed (~ 800 bytes)

-When the Easter Egg is fired, the three pieces of Easter Egg are decompressed in the correct location.
+When the Easter Egg is triggered, the three pieces of Easter Egg are decompressed in the correct location.

 Code: The Intro